aiplanethub/supervised-learning-regression/linear-regression/539-Evaluating a Regression Model.md

 This is the new value for m.
 Again we ask, should we go left or right?
-At each step, you need to head downward, till you get to a point where you're as low as you can go:
+At each step, you need to head down till you get to a point where you're as low as you can go: